-The journey from Knysna to Cape Town, approximately 6 hours, offers a delightful blend of unique experiences and breathtaking scenery along the way.
-Starting with Oudtshoorn, you will explore the fascinating Cango Caves, a subterranean wonder with impressive stalactite and stalagmite formations.
+Start exploring Oudtshoorn, you will visit the fascinating Cango Caves, a subterranean wonder with impressive stalactite and stalagmite formations.
 From there, head to an ostrich farm for a tractor tour and enjoy a scrumptious lunch featuring ostrich delicacies.
 Continue the drive to Cape Town.
 Today's journey and sightseeing will last approximately 8 hours.